EnriqueBrisKreate/json2confd/README.md

 # json2confd
-Tool to store configuration on confd backends from a json file.
+Stores configuration on confd backends from a json file.

 ### Basic usage
 Given the following json file: